 Younger children are developing an awareness of themselves and finding out what they can do.
 They are developing confidence in their physical skills and are secure emotionally enabling them to express their needs.
-Children test out boundaries with adults who they trust.
-The childminder has good understanding of needs of younger children and provides appropriate activities and resources to support their physical and emotional development.
+The childminder has a sound understanding of the needs of younger children and provides appropriate activities and resources to support their physical and emotional development.